The U.S. Air Force will restart its stalled $1 billion competition to buy light attack aircraft for the Afghanistan military, it said today.

 The Air Force on Feb.
 28 canceled a disputed $1 billion contract to Sierra Nevada Corp. after determining the documentation used to make the award was flawed.

 Sierra Nevada and its Brazilian subcontractor, Embraer SA (EMBR3), will again compete against Hawker Beechcraft Corp.
-Hawker, a closely held company that is 49 percent-owned by Goldman Sachs Group Inc. (GS), had protested the Defense Department’s December decision, which gave Sierra the order to provide the aircraft for the Afghan military.
+Hawker, a closely held company that is 49 percent-owned by Goldman Sachs Group Inc. (GS:US), had protested the Defense Department’s December decision, which gave Sierra the order to provide the aircraft for the Afghan military.

 Hawker sued the military in the U.S. Court of Federal Claims in Washington, claiming it was unfairly eliminated from the competition.
 The decision was a blow to the Wichita, Kansas- based company, which has been struggling with slower defense spending.